Carmel Child Support Attorneys

 Normally the non-custodial parent pays the parent with primary physical custody a monthly amount which is more or less fixed by the Indiana Child Support Guidelines.

 In some cases, however, it is difficult to use the guidelines formula to come up with the monthly support amount.
-In these situations JR, an Indianapolis child support lawyer, will use his skills and Indiana’s child support laws in both negotiations and court hearings to persuasively present your case.
+In these situations JR Emerson, a Carmel child support lawyer, will use his skills and Indiana’s child support laws in both negotiations and court hearings to persuasively present your case.

 In addition to representing your position, JR will take the time to make sure you understand just how child support calculations work and what can and cannot be done to adjust the guideline amount.